paurkedal/ppx_regexp/README.md

 [Re library](https://github.com/ocaml/ocaml-re).
 The patterns are plain strings of the form accepted by `Re_pcre`, except groups can be bound to variables using the syntax `(?<var>...)`.
-The type of `var` will be `string` if a match is guaranteed, and `string option` if the variable is bound to an optionally matched group.
+The type of `var` will be `string` if a match is of the groups is guaranteed given a match of the whole pattern, and `string option` if the variable is bound to or nested below an optionally matched group.

 ## Example